 To report broken sidewalks, visit the Online Service Center or call 311.

-NEW!
-July 28, 2011: In order to improve the quality of sidewalks in Berkeley, the City will begin sharing the liability and the repair costs for broken sidewalks with property owners.
+Effective October 1, 2011: In order to improve the quality of sidewalks in Berkeley, the City will begin sharing the liability and the repair costs for broken sidewalks with property owners.
 Property owners can take advantage of the 50-50 cost-sharing program by getting their sidewalks on the repair schedule.

 State law has long held that property owners are fully responsible for keeping sidewalks in safe condition.
 However, to ensure that sidewalks provide safe passage for everyone, the City has been performing many needed repairs.